-Here’s a real estate-related example: We recently raised money for a second, but smaller, real estate fund with less restrictive terms that allows me to chase deals with more liberty.
+Here’s a real estate-related example: We once raised money for a second, but smaller, real estate fund with less restrictive terms that allowed me to chase deals with more liberty.

-There’s so much I still don’t know.
+There was so much I still didn’t know.
 I remember a call with an equity partner with an affinity for space asking about dimensions, natural light, and zoning variances.
-My attitude is “I have no idea, but we’ll figure it out.”
+My attitude was, “I have no idea, but we’ll figure it out.”

-I tell my attorney outright, “I am from another country, I grew up with a different legal, business, and cultural system, so I will ask you questions at times like a two-year-old.”
+I told my attorney outright, “I am from another country, I grew up with a different legal, business, and cultural system, so I will ask you questions at times like a two-year-old.”

 And I do.
 And I ask.
 And I get on his nerves.
 And I don’t care.
 (No offense, Champ.)

 This is the honest truth.
-We own just over 100 units, and I still don’t know dimensions of square feet or acres.
-I don’t know Fahrenheit, and I don’t know dimensions of feet and miles either.
+At the time of this writing, we owned just over 100 units, and I still didn’t know dimensions or square feet or acres.
+I didn’t know Fahrenheit, and I didn’t understand miles, either.

-I’m pretty sure people think I’m an idiot 90% of the time.
+The point is, I’m pretty sure people think I’m an idiot 90 percent of the time.
 Whatever.